Can You Get Pet Insurance Before Surgery?

 Your pet’s behavior and lifestyle

-Active pets who love hiking, running or playing rough with other dogs face higher risks of accidents and injuries.
+Active pets that love hiking, running or playing rough with other dogs are more likely to get into accidents or injuries.
 Curious cats who explore countertops or dogs who eat anything they find are more likely to need emergency veterinary care.
 Consider your pet's personality and daily activities when evaluating whether future accident coverage justifies the premium costs.

 petInsurance icon